Mountain Isel

 An Olympic village was built twice and living space was created that is still in use today.
 Part of the former village of Arzl, which had belonged to Innsbruck since 1940, was chosen for this purpose.
 Today's district O-Village in the east of the city functioned as an Olympic village for the athletes during the Games, which was connected to the city centre and the competition venues by the Reichenau Bridge over the Inn.
 Construction of the first blocks of flats began in the sparsely populated Arzler Au in 1961.
 The Arzler shooting range, which can still be seen on a map from 1960, was relocated one step further up the valley.
 Further blocks were added in the 1970s.
 Today, despite the less tranquil 1960s and 1970s-style tower blocks, O-Dorf is a neighbourhood worth living in thanks to its location on the Inn, the green spaces and the good public transport connections.

 Many other buildings in Innsbruck, which were used as infrastructure for the press and media during the Olympics, also date back to the Olympic Games.
-The PÄDAK Pedagogical Academy in Wilten, the IVB Hall and the Provincial Sports Centre can be considered Olympic heritage.
+The Pädagogische Akademie PÄDAK in Wilten, the IVB-Halle and the Landessportheim can be regarded as Olympic heritage.
+The less magnificent building that houses the former Holiday Inn hotel next to the Triumphal Gate, which has undergone a number of changes of operator in recent decades, was also built as part of the Olympic Renaissance.
 Another legacy of the Olympic Games is something that people are desperately trying to change today: The Olympic-induced growth coincided with the early heyday of the automobile in the 1960s and 1970s.

 For Innsbruck, the Olympic Games were not only a starting point for modernity in terms of winter sports and infrastructure.
 The events also mentally put an end to the stale atmosphere of the grey post-war period and spread a feeling of departure from the status of a provincial nest.
 It may no longer have been a royal seat as in Maximilian's time, but at least it was back on the international map.
 Thanks be to Emperor Franz!